MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/keyconcepts-projectbudget.md

 | msdyn_accountvendor | Expense | Cost | 4 |

 Actual expense would be attempted to match to the budget line with maximum number of dimensions matched.
-- A budget line with msdyn_transactioncategory, msdyn_task, msdyn_costtype, msdyn_accountvendor defined would be attempted to be matched.
+- A budget line with msdyn_transactioncategory, msdyn_task, msdyn_costtype, msdyn_accountvendor defined would be searched for.
-- If there is no match, the lowest priority dimension msdyn_accountvendor would be avoided in the next pass to match against a budget line.
+- If there's no match, the lowest priority dimension msdyn_accountvendor would be avoided in the next pass to match against a budget line.
-- If there is no match still, the next lowest priority dimension msdyn_costtype would be avoided in the next pass to match against a budget line.
+- If there's no match still, the next lowest priority dimension msdyn_costtype would be avoided in the next pass to match against a budget line.
-- This continues till a unique budget line is matched or an error is encountered.
+- This will continue till an unique budget line is matched or an error is encountered.

 ### Budget forecast

 Budget forecast is the expected spend or revenue per budget line during the period defined in the budget line.
 Forecast would be equal to budgeted value when budget is approved.

 Forecast would be made equal to actuals if actuals are more than forecast for the budget line.
-This is the forecast would be atleast equal to actuals now.
+Since actuals have already more than budget now, forecast would be atleast equal to actuals.

 ### Variance